O Day of Rest and Gladness: A Service of Worship for the Lord’s Day

 F. Final Song of Celebration (Song #8)

-Comments: I think it wise, both by word and practice, to train God’s people to view their time at the Lord’s Table as the climax of the service of worship. / We honor the sanctity of the Lord’s Table, and best serve both seekers and saints, by fencing it.
+Comments: Again, I think it wise, both by word and practice, to train God’s people to view their time at the Lord’s Table as the climax of the service of worship. / We honor the sanctity of the Lord’s Table, and best serve both seekers and saints, by fencing it.
 To do so is first to graciously ask inquiring non-Christians not to participate, but instead to carefully consider the deep meaning of this rite.
 It is also to invite the saints, during a moment or two of silent prayer, to examine their hearts, and then privately confess and forsake any specific sins for which the Spirit may be convicting them (1 Cor.
 11:28).
 An anointed sermon will often lead to such introspection, confession, and prayer.
 Elders should advise those who are unable or unwilling to forsake their sin to abstain from participating.
-But he should also remind honest strugglers that their Host warmly invites them to his table just as they are, so that they may receive the True Food by which to fight the good fight of faith. / There are a number of possible procedures for consecrating, distributing, and sharing the communion elements (1 Cor.
+But they should also remind honest strugglers that their divine Host warmly invites them to his table just as they are, so that they may receive the True Food by which to fight the good fight of faith. / There are a number of possible procedures for consecrating, distributing, and sharing the communion elements (1 Cor.
 10:16; 11:23-26).
-While approaches will differ, NT testimony concerning the one Bread given to the one Body argues that the saints should partake of the elements together, thereby manifesting and underscoring the unity of the Body of Christ (1 Cor.
-10:17). / During the distribution of the elements it is a great blessing to sing a hymn celebrating the atoning Work of Christ and its glorious fruits. / I believe that the moments immediately following our time at the Lord’s Table are ideally suited for a corporate confession (i.e., affirmation) of our Christian faith.
+While approaches will differ, NT testimony concerning the one Loaf given to the one Body argues that the saints should partake of the elements together, thereby manifesting and underscoring the unity of the Body of Christ (1 Cor.
+10:17). / During the distribution of the elements it is a great blessing to sing a hymn celebrating the atoning Work of Christ and its glorious fruits. / I believe that the moments immediately following our time at the Lord’s Table are ideally suited for a “good confession” (i.e., affirmation) of our Christian faith.
 The specific words may be drawn directly from Scripture, or from the classic creeds, confessions, and catechisms of the historic Church.8 The confession should (usually) be chosen in such a way as to strengthen the believer’s assurance of the forgiveness of his sins, his justification, and his final salvation.
-This is accomplished through confessions that focus our attention on the all-sufficient work of Christ, and on the once-and-for all forgiveness and justification that God grants his people at the moment of saving faith.7 / Following the corporate confession of faith, the elder will invite the congregation to stand and sing Song #8, which should be a rousing celebration of the finished work of Christ, the blessings it bestows, and the joyful hope it imparts to all who believe.
+This is accomplished through confessions that focus our attention on the all-sufficient work of Christ, and on the once-and-for-all justification that God grants his people at the moment of saving faith.7 / Following the corporate confession of faith, the elder will invite the congregation to stand and sing Song #8, which should be a rousing celebration of the finished work of Christ, the blessings it bestows, and the joyful hope it imparts to all who believe.

 X. CLOSING ACTIONS (Elder)